- Art & Photography

 If students wish, they may opt to have instrumental lessons on an instrument of their choice.
 These are competitively priced and taught by qualified, experienced tutors.
 Students can choose from a range of instruments including brass, woodwind and string instruments, piano, keyboard, guitar, drums and singing.

 At key stage three, students will

-extend these skills through applying skills and musical knowledge and understanding;
+- extend these skills through applying listening skills and musical knowledge and understanding;

 In particular, pupils should acquire and apply knowledge and understanding of:

-how music is produced, e.e. the use of instruments, ICT, musical processes and procedures, including relevant symbols and notations;
+- how music is produced, e.g. the use of instruments, ICT, musical processes and procedures, including relevant symbols and notations;

 All students will have the opportunity to: develop their singing skills, learn to play a musical instrument through their music lessons, and use music technology to record and create music.
 Lessons have a practical focus with supporting theoretical study.

 At key stage four, students can opt to study for a BTEC Level 2 Award in Music.